-He also holds an M.S. from Stanford University and an MBA from the Wharton School of the University of Pennsylvania, joined Google in 2004.
-In Google, he led the product management and innovation efforts for a suite of Google’s client software products, including Google Chrome and Chrome OS, as well as Google Drive.
+He also holds an M.S. from Stanford University and an MBA from the Wharton School of the University of Pennsylvania, he joined Google in 2004.
+At Google, he led the product management and innovation efforts for a suite of Google’s client software products, including Google Chrome and Chrome OS, as well as Google Drive.

 He was the main driving force behind Chrome OS and the Chromebook which was released for trial in 2011 and released in public in 2012.
 Later in 2013 he became the head of Android division which earlier managed by Andy Rubin, co-founder of the company.

 On Sundar Pichai’s appointment as the CEO of Google Inc, Lary Page writes, “Sundar has been saying the things I would have said (and sometimes better!) for quite some time now, and I’ve been tremendously enjoying our work together.
 He has really stepped up since October of last year, when he took on product and engineering responsibility for our internet businesses.”